HEDS Surveys – for member institutions and institutions not in HEDS

 HEDS is launching a new survey this year, the HEDS Teaching Quality Survey, which institutions can administer this fall.
 The HEDS Teaching Quality Survey looks at components of high-quality teaching, such as faculty interest in teaching and student development as well as teaching clarity and organization.
 In addition, HEDS administers the HEDS Alumni Survey, the HEDS Research Practices Survey, and the HEDS Senior Survey.
 The cost of a single four-week administration for each survey is $500 for HEDS members and $1,600 for institutions not in HEDS.

-The HEDS Alumni Survey, HEDS Research Practices Survey, and HEDS Senior Survey have been approved by the Wabash College IRB.
+The HEDS Alumni Survey, HEDS Research Practices Survey, HEDS Senior Survey, and the HEDS Teaching Quality Survey have been approved by the Wabash College IRB.
 See the IRB letter of approval.
-The HEDS Teaching Quality Survey has been submitted to the Wabash College IRB, and we will update the website when it has been approved.

 HEDS Alumni Survey